amitfin/retry/README.md

 https://github.com/amitfin/retry/assets/19599059/318c2129-901f-4f6c-8e79-e155ae097ba4

 `retry.actions` wraps any service call inside the sequence of actions with `retry.call`. `retry.call` calls the original service with a background retry logic on failures.
 A complex sequence of actions with a nested structure and conditions is supported.
 The service traverses through the actions and wraps any service call.
 There is no impact or changes to the rest of the actions.
-The detailed behavior of `retry.call` is explained in the section below.
-However, the default behavior should be sufficient for the majority of the use-cases.
+The detailed behavior and the list of optional parameters of `retry.call` is explained in the section below.
+All features and parameters of `retry.call` are also supported by `retry.actions`, so there is no reason to use the YAML configuration of `retry.call`.
 A straightforward UI usage as demonstrated above should be the way to go.

-Note: This service is not suitable for the following scenarios:
+Note: This `retry.actions` and `retry.call` are not suitable for the following scenarios:

 1. When the order of the actions matters: the background retries are running independently to the rest of the actions.
 2. For a relative state change: for example, `homeassistant.toggle` and `fan.increase_speed` are relatives operations while `light.turn_on` is an absolute one.
 The reason is that a relative service call might change the state and only then a failure occurs.
 Calling it again might have an unintentional result.